SeanJA/ampscript-st2/README.md

 TODO
 ====
-*  Syntax hilighting in quotes in html attributes
+1. Syntax hilighting in quotes in html attributes
-*  Other language constructs (ie: for loops)
-*  Figure out how to get it into the package control system
+1. Figure out how to get it into the package control system
-*  Tag Based Syntax
+1. Tag Based Syntax
-*  Auto completion of code
+1. Auto completion of code
-*  Snippets
+1. Snippets